 This is the SECOND STAGE.
 To be or not be a fiscal resident in Spain?

 The 6 months rule comes in to play here.
 If you live less than half a year in Spain you usually do not need to pay resident taxes in Spain.
-If however you live more than 183 days a year in Spain you do.
+If however you live more than 183 days a year in Spain you may have to.
 This applies even if your business is in the UK (with some exceptions).
+You will need an accountant’s advice.

 For more information, follow your way through the gov.uk link; go down to TAX; then click on “If you leave the UK to live abroad“; there you will see “You must tell the HMRC if you are leaving the UK to live abroad permanently.“